pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 Let's say, for the sake of example, that we needed 20 new methods that are exclusively used by autonomous cars.
 In this situation, we should _segregate the interface into **smaller interfaces** that are more client specific_.

 i.e `VehicleInterface` is base class which is inherited by `AutonomousVehicleInterface`, `NonAutonomousVehicleInterface`, and so on.

+### Having an eye for ISP (avoiding violations)

+1. Lookout for initialization objects passed to functions (Ex: `settings`)
+  - The function must not be forced to incorporate settings that are optional
+  - Have a condition for the optional settings so that they integrate only when required

 ## 5. Dependency Inversion Principle (DIP)